 Three, name things honestly. call_ollama that routes through thirteen cloud providers is a failure of the first contract between a function and its caller.
 The reader trusts the name.
 Betray the name and the reader stops reading.

 Four, CLOSE-WAIT is invisible until it kills you.
-If you run long-lived HTTP clients, put socket counts into your observability surface. ss -tnp | wc -l on a cron, alerting above a threshold.
+If you run long-lived HTTP clients, put socket counts into your observability surface.
+A small socket-count check on a schedule, alerting above a threshold.
 The visible symptoms arrive after the system is already in trouble.

 Closing